Jun 26 2019

 - They recognize that culture is critical to talent retention.
 Top performers seek to work for companies with values that they share themselves.

 - They know their audience.
 They know the stakeholders watching every move they make, and thus, it's essential to reinforce the companies commitment to providing a great workplace.

 Read more about the survey at Harvard Business Review.

 Leaders who want to excel at providing a great workplace culture need a long-term strategy for investment in their employees.
 Top-ranked companies demonstrate that this kind of investment will increase retention, productivity and cut costs.

-The Great Place to Work Institute recently released the 2011 World's Best Multinational Workplaces.
-View the list at greatplacetowork.com.
+The Great Place to Work Institute recently released the 2019 World's Best Multinational Workplaces.
+View the lists at greatplacetowork.com.